satyajit1025/basic-web-app/README.md

 # basic-web-app
 Basic Power Finder web application is designed to provide users with a convenient tool for computing the power of a given number.
-Leveraging the capabilities of AWS Amplify, Lambda, IAM, API Gateway, and DynamoDB, this application offers a seamless and reliable experience for users to perform power calculations effortlessly
+Leveraging the capabilities of AWS Amplify, Lambda, IAM, API Gateway, and DynamoDB, this application offers a seamless and reliable experience for users to perform power calculations effortlessly.
 # Technologies Used :
 1. AWS Amplify
 2. Amazon API Gateway